 Ms. Lee received her Bachelor's degree at Yonsei University in Korea, majoring in choral conducting, studying with Ickhyun Cho and Haeock Eunice Kim Bang.
 She participated in conducting masterclasses led by Donald Neuen and Simon Carrington as both conductor and pianist.
 She also studied Organ with Hyeyoung Lee and voice with Hyunjoo Jung.

 Lee began her artistic studies with Young Hwa Yoon at Sunhwa Arts School and Seoul Arts High School.
 As a young pianist, she was a prizewinner in both Korean American National Competition and Piano Duo Association of Korea Competition.

 Lee's other mentors include Ho-Jeong Jeong, Warren Jones, Max Levinson, Rita Sloan, Roger Tapping, and Dr. Robert C. White Jr..

 Lee is an international volunteer, everywhere.
 Sharing her love of music with people, she has performed and taught children in the U.S. as well as South Korea, Mozambique, Kenya, Bolivia, and Palestine.
 She taught the children in Kenya during the summer in 2017 and 2019 as the director of Sing with Hope, Mtree (www.Mtree.org).
+"Tuimbe!", a concert series to benefit Mtree, has been launched by her as an artistic director in December 2019, and the 11 rising classical young artists in New York volunteered to participated in the first concert.
 She is also involved in EnoB New York (www.EnoB.org) as a music director since 2016, reaching out to people who are disabled and hospitalized.